 Being the biggest and most populated island of the Seychelles, Mahe is where most of the action is after dark.
 And although most hotels and resorts have their own bars for guests to relax in of an evening, there’s still a good choice of bars and nightclubs for those looking to let their hair down.

 Lovenut Nightclub – One of Mahe’s most popular nightspots located in the heart of Victoria.
-Their experienced DJ’s will keep you dancing to the early hours playing all the latest hits in this fully air-conditioned nightclub.
-Situated next to the central taxi stand there’s never a probably getting home before sun rise.
+Their experienced DJ’s will keep you dancing till the early hours playing all the latest hits in this fully air-conditioned nightclub.
+Situated next to the central taxi stand there’s never a probably getting home before sunrise.

 Tequila Boom – Boasting a start-of-the-art sound & lighting system, this Bel Ombre nightclub attracts the finest crowds around, making it one of Mahe's premier venues.
 Playing some of the hottest beats on the island, they’re famed for their theme nights and feature both local and foreign DJ’s.
 Friday nights are best.